philippesalembier/SckitamVCV/README.md

 ## Sckitam plugin for VCV Rack

-This page provides some information about the following plugins:
+This page provides some information about the following modules:

 * **[2DRotation](#2DRotation)**: Utility, 2D Rotation of 2 input signals
 * **[2DAffine](#2DAffine)**: Utility, 2D Affine Transform of 2 intput signals